Integrated Maternal Fetal Medicine-Medical Genetics

 Enhanced clinical skills

 The training provided through this program will enable the physician to provide more comprehensive care for the pregnant woman, her fetus, and then the child.
 All aspects of clinical care are enhanced by this combined training, beginning with prenatal genetic counseling, prenatal diagnosis and management of high-risk obstetrical conditions, delivery, and postpartum management.
-The maternal-fetal medicine medical geneticist will be expert in developing a differential diagnosis for the fetus with one or more anomalies and will have a greater understanding of the clinical consequences of each syndrome due to their exposure to these children in their genetics training.
+The maternal-fetal medicine medical geneticist will be an expert in developing a differential diagnosis for the fetus with one or more anomalies and will have a greater understanding of the clinical consequences of each syndrome due to their exposure to these children in their genetics training.
 They will be expert in providing genetic counseling due to their increased familiarity with the clinical and genetic aspects of possible disorders, as well as the fact that they will have had specific training in the genetic counseling process.
-Furthermore, this person will be a resource for their colleagues for complex anomalies cases or those involving involved genetic risk questions.
+Furthermore, this person will be a resource for their colleagues for complex anomaly cases or those involving genetic risk questions.

 Novel research questions